-In urban areas, mobility can be divided in five major spatial categories:
+In motorized urban areas, mobility can be divided into five major spatial categories:

 - Towards the central area.
 Represents the classic pendular commuting pattern and is mostly linked to the tertiary and quaternary activities generally located in the central area.
-Cars are most of the time a privileged mode, but public transit is used along major corridors, particularly if parking is limited.
+Cars are mostly a privileged mode, but public transit is used along major corridors, particularly if parking is limited.
 With the significant growth of economic activities outside central areas, this type of movement is less important than it used to be.

 - Towards suburbia.
 Mostly linked with commuters living in central areas and having seen their jobs relocated to suburbia.

 - Within suburbia (Lateral).
 With the demographic and economic development of suburbia, this type of movement takes growing importance.
 Since suburban areas are generally of lower density (with the exception of commercial clusters), transit systems cannot effectively service these areas.
-They are almost strictly the domain of the automobile and involve mobility from the suburbs towards small to medium-sized employment centers, particularly around highways.
+They are almost strictly the automobile domain and involve mobility from the suburbs towards small to medium-sized employment centers, particularly around highways.

 - Exurbia.
 The emergence of economic activities in peri-urban areas (exurbia) has added a new dimension to urban mobility.
 These movements concern sparsely settled residential areas and employment centers loosely organized around clusters.

-The above figure is illustrative of the United States and the proportions are generic and will vary by metropolitan areas.
+The above figure is illustrative of the United States, and the proportions are generic and will vary by metropolitan area.